Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Test Questions/CS3043 Test Questions 01.md

 # Database Systems: MCQ

-> [!faq]- 1.What are the three main levels of abstraction in the database architecture?
+1. > [!faq]- What are the three main levels of abstraction in the database architecture?
 > - [ ] a) Physical, Logical, and Conceptual
 > - [ ] b) Physical, Logical, and View
 > - [ ] c) Conceptual, Internal, and External